felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample07/README.md

 ```shell
    npm install express cors
 ```
-   a.
-Create a file public/index.js and reuse the code of exercise 06 when possible.
-   b.
-Create a file ./index.js and add the code for your node application.

 ```shell
    npm install @turf/turf
 ```
 5. In the sample code below, a REST endpoint is created to receive the collection of points in a POST request.
 The collection of points is a JSON array in the body of the HTTP request.
-6. Inside sample07 folder create index.js with the following content
+6. Inside sample07 folder create `index.js` with the following content

 ```javascript
 const path = require('path')